Offchain: Ready and Stable

 Unlike many conversations around cryptocurrency, this one isn’t taking place in the realm of the hypothetical.

-Latin America is experiencing a profound cryptocurrency boom; according to Mastercard have already used crypto to make a purchase, with two-thirds of that being through stablecoins.
+Latin America is experiencing a profound cryptocurrency boom; according to Mastercard 51% of the population have already used crypto to make a purchase, with two-thirds of that being through stablecoins.
 It’s thought that more than 40% of Brazilian adults hold crypto.
 These are places that know how volatile a fiat currency can be.

 For most developed nations, wholesale inflation and currency devaluation are phenomena last seen more than a generation ago.
 As a result, the buzz around stablecoins has always felt abstract: why keep your money in stables for a 2% yield when you could be trading shitcoins and going 10x?
 But if your currency is losing half its value in the interim, the prospect of the US dollar becomes a lot more enticing.